FloVanGH/coop_sl/examples/README.md

 ## gallery

-Example gallery that shows all widgets of `coop_widgets` and `book_flip`.
+Example gallery that shows all widgets of `coop` and `book_flip`.
 It can be run on multiple platforms.

 ## live wasm preview